 This fast-growing lymphoma might be treated first with steroids (such as prednisone or dexamethasone) alone, especially in older patients who might have trouble tolerating chemo.
 This treatment can reduce fever and weight loss, but the effect is often temporary.
 If chemo is needed, combinations such as CHOP (cyclophosphamide, doxorubicin, vincristine, and prednisone) may be used.
+Another option might be the chemo combination of cyclophosphamide, doxorubicin, and prednisone, along with the monoclonal antibody brentuximab vedotin (Adcetris).
 If the lymphoma is only in one area, radiation therapy may be an option.

 Standard doses of chemo rarely produce long-term remissions, so a stem cell transplant is often suggested after initial chemotherapy if a person can tolerate it.

 This rare lymphoma is often confined to the nasal passages.
-Patients with stage I or II disease who are not fit for chemotherapy may be treated with radiation therapy alone.
+Patients with stage I or II disease who aren't healthy enough for chemotherapy may be treated with radiation therapy alone.
 Most other patients are treated with chemoradiation (chemo and radiation given together) or chemo followed by radiation.
 Several different chemo combinations can be used.

 If the lymphoma doesn’t go away completely, a stem cell transplant may be done if possible.